Introduction

 Example:

-Rachel let her emotions flow instead of bottling them up, initiating the true process of healing.
+Rachel let her emotions flow instead of bottling them up, initiating the actual healing process.

 Example: